Maven Documents Template Builder add-in for XLSX files is a powerful tool that helps you build an Excel sheet with data from Salesforce.

 Once you are done with the login process, you can finally use Template Builder.

-{} Fields section.
+The {} Fields tab.
 Here you will find the objects and the fields you added to the query in Document Solution.
 All objects and fields can be inserted into the document with one click.

-</> Elements section.
-Here you have a picklist with the elements that could be inserted and used in the document.
-For detailed information on every element, you can check XLSX Elements Reference page.
+The </> Elements tab.
+Here you have a picklist with elements that could be inserted and used in the document.
+For detailed information on every element, you can check the XLSX Elements Reference page.

-The icon in the bottom left of the expressions input field opens Expression Builder
+The icon in the bottom left of the expressions input field opens Expression Builder.

-First of all, you can see all available functions in Select function menu.
+First of all, you can see all available functions in the Select function menu.
 The first dropdown menu filters functions by categories (date, number, string, etc.), and the second dropdown menu contains (filtered) functions you can use.

-You can also insert your Salesforce fields into expressions by using the dropdown in Insert field menu (an arrow (>) next to a field suggests that it's a relationship field - e.g. Account > Contact > ...).
+You can also insert your Salesforce fields into expressions by using the dropdown in the Insert field menu (an arrow (>) next to a field suggests that it's a relationship field - e.g. Account > Contact > ...).

 After the function and fields are inserted, they appear in the text field below.
 So you can edit the expression manually or use the expression builder again.